DanielD2G/DanielD2G/README.md

 - :seedling: Reading and learning, currently; Clean Code in Python 🧐

-- :zap: In my free time, I solve some problems in leetcode, develop personal projects or for my freelance career, watch a bit of formula 1, practice guitar and play some games 😎
+- :zap: In my free time, I solve some problems in leetcode, develop personal projects or work in my freelance career, watch a bit of formula 1, practice guitar and play some games 😎

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-DanielDG-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/daniel-gonzalez-2b621a1b2)
 ## Skills 💪